Neal-Ning/portfolio/data/Serpentine.md

 ---

 #### Key contributions:
-- Fine tunned and enhanced performance of models developed by peers;,
+- Fine tunned and enhanced performance of models developed by peers;
-- Compared different models architectures to idenfity most effective apporaches;,
+- Compared different models architectures to identify most effective apporaches;
-- Researched, designed and refined a custom model;,
+- Researched, designed and refined a custom model;
 - Presented the project at the Dutch Design Week.

 ---

 ### Experiences:

- Student Team,
+ Student Team,  Python,  PyTorch,  Numpy,  Scipy;
- Python,
- PyTorch,
-󱑽 Signal Processing,
-󰗣 Weights and Biases
+󱑽 Signal Processing, 󰗣 Weights and Biases.

 ---